KrailOrg/krail/README.md

 #Acknowlegements

+Thanks to:

-Thanks to [Dirk Lietz](https://github.com/Odhrean) for his review and feedback for the Tutorial
+[Dirk Lietz](https://github.com/Odhrean) for his review and feedback for the Tutorial [Mike Pilone](http://mikepilone.blogspot.co.uk/) for his blog post on Vaadin Shiro integration

 ej technologies for an open source licence for their java profiler, [JProfiler](http://www.ej-technologies.com/products/jprofiler/overview.html)<br>